World Pair Go

 International Amateur Pair Go Championship

-With the aim of promoting Go among women world-wide the International Amateur Pair Go Championship (IAPGC) was started in Japan in 1990.
-Now representatives of 22 countries and all regions of Japan come together annually for this world championship, held each November in Tokyo.
-In addition there are separate handicap groups (the Araki Cup) held along side that get in excess of 300 Japanese players.
+With the aim of promoting Go among women worldwide the International Amateur Pair Go Championship (IAPGC) was started in Japan in 1990.
+Now representatives of 22 countries and all regions of Japan come together annually for this world championship.
+In addition there are separate handicap groups (the Araki Cup) held alongside that get in excess of 300 Japanese players.

 In 1990 only Japan, China, Korea and Taiwan took part.
 In 1991 there were 12 countries as France, Germany, Netherlands, Russia, UK, USA, Canada and Hong Kong joined.
 In 1992 two more European countries were added on rotation (Czechia and Poland in 1992).
 For subsequent years 8 or 9 European countries took part, with the four of the big five taking part on rotation and others selected to take part with priority given to new countries and ones that had not played recently.
 From 2004 a points system was introduced based on the country Go playing population size and the results in the European Pair Go Championships (again with priority given to new countries).
 By 2006 some 35 European countries had taken part and by 2007 65 countries world wide.

-Japan had won most often (six times), having the home advantage of having several teams taking part, but Korea has now won seven times.
-China have won four times, North Korea twice and Taiwan once.
-The most famous winner is Umezawa Yukari, who is now 5 dan pro, who won in 1994.
+Until 1999 Japan had won most often (six times), having the home advantage of having several teams taking part, but Korea has now won more than 10 times.
+China have won five times, North Korea twice and Chinese Taipei (Taiwan) once.
+The most famous winner is Umezawa Yukari (now Yoshihara Yukari), who is now 5 dan pro, who won in 1994.

 A feature of the IAPGC is always the best dressed couple prize, which helps encourage a smart turn out from the competitors.
 In addition on the first day of the event the international competitors are encouraged to wear national dress.
 This leads to some very bright and colourful costumes being seen, though of course some of the countries struggle to work out what their national dress might be!

-Also on the first day an international friendship match is played, with partners drawn at random.
+Also on the first day a goodwill game is played, with partners drawn at random.
 As well as the IAPGC competitors, various professionals and important Japanese players (such as Go journalists, trainers and sponsors) take part.
 So you can find yourself playing against a 9p such as Mike Redmond or partnering a lady in a beautiful Japanese kimono.
 This always is a pleasant and interesting time.

-Hungary have competed twice for Europe and have has two places in the top 7: seventh in 1997 and an excellant fourth in 2003, when father and daughter Tibor and Rita Pocsai won 4 games out of 5.
-Natalia Kovaleva and Dmitry Surin from Russia won 4 games to come 6th in 2007.
+For Europe, Hungary have had two places in the top seven: 7th in 1997 and an excellent 4th in 2003, when father and daughter Tibor and Rita Pocsai won 4 games out of 5.
+Natalia Kovaleva and Dmitrij Surin from Russia won 4 games to come 6th in 2007.

 In 2008 the 19th IAPGC was part of the World Mind Sports Games in Beijing.
 The top amateur team received the title.
 It was open to pairs from any country and the top 6 European countries from the previous 9 IAPGCs received official support (Russia, Hungary, Germany, Czechia, France and UK).